HOUSTON (KTRK) --Highway 225 at Allen Genoa has reopened after a fiery wrong-way crash that killed a man.

 The driver of a pickup truck was allegedly speeding westbound in the eastbound lanes of 225 when he slammed into a car traveling eastbound.
 Both vehicles burst into flames.

-The driver of pickup truck, the man who police say caused the accident, survived and was taken from the scene in an ambulance.
+The driver of pickup truck, Ismael Deleon who police say caused the accident, survived and was taken from the scene in an ambulance.
+The Harris County District Attorney's office said Deleon has a previous DWI conviction and is now charged with intoxication manslaughter.

 We spoke to a man who saw the whole thing happen.